- Who We Are

 What is not covered under the Direct Reimbursement Program?

 The benefits are the same under the Direct Reimbursement Program.
-However, when you do not use a participating provider, the cost of the services are not required to be discounted.
+However, when you do not use a participating provider, the cost of the services is not required to be discounted.

 Does Special Coordination of Benefits (SCOB) apply to the Hearing Aid Benefit Plan?